MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 ---
-title: Deploy an Azure Stack HCI system using the Azure portal
+title: Deploy an Azure Stack HCI system using the Azure portal (preview)
-description: Learn how to deploy an Azure Stack HCI system from the Azure portal
+description: Learn how to deploy an Azure Stack HCI system from the Azure portal (preview)
 author: JasonGerend
 ms.topic: how-to
 ms.date: 11/11/2023